geshan/geshan.github.com/about/index.md

 <h2 class='text-2xl mt-5 font-bold text-darkpurple'>Mohammad (Moe) Torkainfar, Software Engineer @ THE ICONIC - 2020</h2>

-> Few people have the opportunity to discover silver bullet solutions on tech—but I did when I worked with Geshan.
+> Few people have the opportunity to discover silver bullet solutions on tech, but I did when I worked with Geshan.
 I had the pleasure of working with him for 6 months at THE ICONIC, collaborating on several project teams.
 >
 > I was particularly impressed by Geshan's ability to handle even the toughest complex issues in our squad.
 That skill often takes years to develop, but it seemed to come perfectly naturally to him.
 The seniority and wisdom helped us make our issues easier to understand, it is remarkable.
 Besides, the way that he's been looking at the problems showed me a new way of looking at the issues.
 >